 In 1979, the murder of 17-year-old Kim Nees incited an investigation that yielded dozens of fingerprints, palm prints, footprints, hair and blood.
 None of it matched Beach, however after hours of interrogation, he confessed.
 Now 30 years later, despite a lack of physical evidence tying him to the crime scene, his fate rests with the State of Montana.

-In 2014, after the Board of Pardons and Parole denied Beach, a State Representative introduced House Bill 43.
+After the Board of Pardons and Parole denied Beach, a State Representative introduced House Bill 43.
 After signed into law, this bipartisan bill gave clemency power to the Governor.
 This historic piece of Montana legislature would be the final avenue for Beach’s freedom.
-With the support of thousands of people, Bobbi pressured the Capital for action and in November 2015, Beach was the first person granted clemency under the new law.
+With the support of thousands of people, Bobbi pressured the Capital for action and in November, Beach was the first person granted clemency under the new law.

-We started production on the film in 2014 and since then have compiled over 400 hours of footage pertaining to the story.
+We have compiled over 400 hours of footage pertaining to the story.
 We received significant access to the key characters and were able to follow the story as historic events occurred.

 Our goals are to document the human experience in a case of this nature and to give insight into the growing movement for criminal justice reform around the country.
 ALL WE’VE LOST takes viewers across the United States and features world-renowned experts in forensics, wrongful convictions and coerced confessions.
 The film brings a new and unique perspective to cases that have questionable convictions and the efforts that go on behind the scenes to correct them.

 We have compiled an amazing team of filmmakers and collaborators on this project, as well as being fiscally sponsored by the International Documentary Association.
-In 2018, the film won Best Pitch at the Big Sky Documentary Film Festival.
+The film won Best Pitch at the Big Sky Documentary Film Festival.

 We are now at a moment where we need your help funding the final stages of post-production to complete the film.